cmrschwarz/scr/README.md

-        cin=<bool>            give a prompt to ignore a potential content match cl=<bool>             treat content match as a link to the actual content cesc=<string>         escape sequence to terminate content in cin mode, defaults to "<END>" cenc=<encoding>       default encoding to assume that content is in cfenc=<encoding>      encoding to always assume that content is in, even if http(s) says differently
+        cin=<bool>            give a prompt to ignore a potential content match cl=<bool>             treat content match as a link to the actual content cesc=<string>         escape sequence to terminate content in cin mode, defaults to "<END>"

     Labels to give each matched content (mostly useful for the filename in csf): lx=<xpath>           xpath for label matching